 This is the most interesting area of Kuching Downtown with narrow alleyways containing hidden eat-outs and budget backpackers' accommodation.
 Carpenter lane is quite popular with westerners as it provides easy access to all the late-night bars and restaurants including Kai Joo Lane in the Main Indian Shopping Area.

 The bazaar along the riverfront has a number of Souvenir and craft shops.
-The inner streets are painted with beautiful murals reflecting the colourful culture of Kuching.
+The inner streets are painted with beautiful murals reflecting the colorful culture of Kuching.
 You will also find several tour operators in these streets as this area is central to most tourists.

 Main Street Along the Riverfront